Operation Banquet (Padang): Force 64

+Plan

 The plan was to attack Padang airfield, Emmahaven harbour and the Indaroeng cement works.
-The cement works was the only facility of its kind in South-East Asia.
+The cement works was the only factory of its kind in South-East Asia.
 If it was destroyed, the Japanese would be unable to construct fortifications or new buildings in the region.
-The raid was also supposed to draw away attention from the American landings at Hollandia and Aitape.
-In addition to this, photographs would be taken for reconnaissance purposes.
+The raid was also supposed to divert the Japanese from the American landings of the Battle of Hollandia and the Landing at Aitape.
+Reconnaissance photographs were also to be taken.